 Easterly’s “Free Development” requires free individuals exercising such rights freely.
 This leads to a successful problem-solving system that encourages broad community involvement and consistent, respectful engagement between citizens and government.

-Yet, top-down development initiatives implemented by “outside experts,” be they from a Mexico City or foreign, continue to be the dominant development theory (see The Wilson Center 2015 Report as example).
+Yet, top-down development initiatives implemented by “outside experts,” be they from a Mexico City or foreign, continue to be the dominant development theory (see The Wilson Center 2015 Report as an example).
 These efforts are based on an illusion: poverty is a technical problem amenable to technical solutions best implemented by outside actors.

 Technical problems of the poor, such as food insecurity, illiteracy or inadequate access to potable water, are real and demand attention from those on the ground as well as national and international experts.
 But, they are only symptoms of poverty.

 The root cause of poverty, of growing inequality between the rich and poor, in democratic Mexico (and countries like the USA) is something different.
-It is a miseducated citizenry unaware of their potential human development reality, their citizen responsibilities and their inherent abilities, as individuals and in economic and political rights-based collaborations.
+It is a miseducated citizenry unaware of their potential human development reality, their civic responsibilities and their inherent abilities, as individuals and in economic and political rights-based collaborations.

 Tom Nichols, Professor of National Security Affairs at the U.S. Naval War College, writes in his recent piece in Foreign Affairs Magazine, “In the absence of informed citizens … more knowledgeable administrative and intellectual elites do in fact take over the daily direction of the state and society.”